 It being understood and agreed that the said Spirit of Truth shall render unto us an equivalent for this dedication, in

 peace of mind, health of body, wisdom, understanding, love, life, and an abundant supply of all things necessary to meet every want without our making any of these things the object of our existence.

 In the presence of the Conscious Mind of Christ Jesus, this 7th day of December A.D.
 1892.

-Dr. H. Emilie Cady published a series titled "Lessons in Truth" in the new magazine.
-This material later was compiled and published in a book of the same name, which became a seminal work of the Unity movement.
-Although Charles had no intention of making Unity into a denomination, his students wanted a more organized group.
+IN THE NEW MAGAZINE, Dr. H. Emilie Cady published a series titled "Lessons in Truth."
+This material was later compiled and published in a book of the same name, which became a semi-annual work of the Unity movement.
+Although Charles had no intention of making Unity a denomination, his students wanted a more organized group.
 Ordained in 1906, he and his wife were among the first Unity ministers.
 Charles and Myrtle Fillmore first operated the Unity organization from a campus near downtown Kansas City.
 Unity began a formal program for training ministers in 1931.

 Myrtle Fillmore died in 1931.
 In 1933, Charles married Cora G. Dedrick, who became his collaborator on later writings.
 Charles Fillmore made his transition in 1948.